adeelbarki/udacity_project_log_analysis/newsdb-api-project/README.md

 ## SQL Commands

 SQL commands used for this projects are described.
-These commands can be used in postgresql command line in order to see results separately.
+These commands can be used in postgreSQL terminal to see results separately.

-Remember to commect to database
+Remember to connect to database using this command.

 `postgres=# \c news`